junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas eyes the coffee carefully, then studies Dean's look.
 He tries so hard, but he can't decipher human expression as well as he hopes he can.
 He takes the coffee cup hesitantly.

-Dean presses the hand in his eye socket.
+Dean presses the heal of his hand in his eye socket.
 "I fucked up, Cas," he whispers through shivering lips.
 "There's this curse, a spell.
 It messed me up so bad I can't think."
 He looks up, running into Cas's eyes, desperate and pleading.

 Cas tilts his head, worried.